-William Longley was born at Mill Creek, Texas to Campbell and Sarah Longley on October 6, 1851.
-When Longley was still very young the family moved to the small town of Evergreen, Texas, where he went to school and worked on the family farm.
+William Longley was born at Mill Creek, Texas, to Campbell and Sarah Longley on October 6, 1851.
+When Longley was still very young, the family moved to Evergreen, Texas, where he went to school and worked on the family farm.
 Longley learned how to use a gun before he was a teenager and would soon prove to be one of the fastest draws in Texas with his deadly accurate aim and participation in numerous gunfights.

-On December 20, 1868, Longley, Johnson McKeown, and James Gilmore intercepted three ex-slaves from Bell County, killing a man named Green Evans.
-During the next two years, he and his brother-in-law, John W. Wilson, were terrorizing black families of south-central Texas.
+On December 20, 1868, Longley, Johnson McKeown, and James Gilmore intercepted three ex-slaves from Bell County, killing Green Evans.
+During the next two years, he and his brother-in-law, John W. Wilson, terrorized black families of south-central Texas.

 By this time, Longley had earned a reputation as a fast-draw and was often sought out by those wanting to establish themselves as feared gunmen.
 However, these challengers invariably lost when calling Longley into the street.
 Longley himself picked many a fight with anyone he suspected of being a Yankee sympathizer or a carpetbagger.
 Standing six feet tall, he was also known to whip any black man who crossed his path.

-It was during this time that Longley was supposedly involved with an outlaw gang led by Cullen M. Baker in Arkansas.
-Although, by some accounts, he was only traveling with a member of the gang and was accused by association.
+During this time, Longley was supposedly involved with an outlaw gang led by Cullen M. Baker in Arkansas.
+Although, by some accounts, he was only traveling with a gang member and was accused by association.

-Longley claimed that he lived and rode with Chief Washakie and the Shoshone Indians, which is questionable, and then returned to Texas via Parkerville, Kansas, where he professed to have killed a Charlie Stuart, of whom there is no record.
+Longley claimed that he lived and rode with Chief Washakie and the Shoshone Indians, which is questionable.
+He then returned to Texas via Parkerville, Kansas, where he professed to have killed a Charlie Stuart, of whom there is no record.

 He returned to Texas and Bell County, where his parents had moved, and worked as a cowboy in Comanche County.
-During this time he allegedly killed a black man and engaged in a gunfight at the Santa Anna Mountains in Coleman County.
+He allegedly killed a black man and engaged in a gunfight at the Santa Anna Mountains in Coleman County.